 Michael Fontaine is a professor in Cornell's Department of Classics and associate vice provost of undergraduate education.

 Fontaine earned an undergraduate degree in classics from Millsaps College in Jackson, Mississippi and a PhD in classics from Brown University.
 He is also an alumnus of the American School of Classical Studies in Athens and serves on the advisory board of the Paideia Institute.
-In 2019 he will return to Italy as the Paideia Professor in Rome, teaching exceptional college students to converse in Latin amid the monuments and ruins of the eternal city.
+He returned to Italy in 2019 as the Paideia Professor in Rome, teaching exceptional college students to converse in Latin amid the monuments and ruins of the eternal city.

-Fontaine is currently finishing How to Drink: A Classical Guide to the Art of Imbibing (Princeton University Press); the research has been exquisite and fun.
+Fontaine's latest book, out in early 2020, is How to Drink: A Classical Guide to the Art of Imbibing (Princeton University Press).
 He lives in Ithaca with his wife, Alyssa, and two children.